morriswinkler/ssh-shield/README.md

 # ssh-shield
 --
-Command ssh-shield is a simple too to manage allowed ssh commands via the authorized_keys command parameter.
+Command ssh-shield is a simple tool to manage allowed ssh commands via the authorized_keys command parameter.

 ### Install